 - Press F5.

-- After copying and pasting as values in the Symbol column and deleting the Remarks column we have got the following final figure.
+After copying and pasting as values in the Symbol column and deleting the Remarks column, our dataset looks as follows:

 Read More: Excel Conditional Formatting Icon Sets with Relative Reference